-To apply a standard gradient to a filter, click on the Masking Bug, then click in the image roughly where you wish the gradient to go.
+To apply a standard gradient to a filter, click on the Masking Bug in the tool well, then click in the image roughly where you wish the gradient to go.
 You'll see the outline of the gradient, which is called a bug.
 You can use the handles on the bug to move your gradient around, increase or decrease the length of the gradient, or rotate it.